gpertea/stringtie/README.md

 stringtie [-o <output.gtf>] --mix [other_options] <short_read_alns.bam> <long_read_alns.bam>
 ```

-Note that the command line parser in StringTie allows arbitrary order and mixing of the input positional parameters with the other options of the program, so the input alignment files can precede or be given in between the other options, so the following command line if equivalent to the one above:
+Note that the command line parser in StringTie allows arbitrary order and mixing of the positional parameters with the other options of the program, so the input alignment files can also precede or be given in between the other options -- the following command line is equivalent to the one above:

 ```
 stringtie <short_read_alns.bam> <long_read_alns.bam> --mix [other_options] [-o <output.gtf>]
 ```

 ### Running StringTie on the provided test/demo data

 When building from this source repository, after the program was compiled with `make release` as instructed above, the generated binary can be tested on a small data set with a command like this:
 ```
 make test